-In this guide, we’ll help you understand the concept of the Loan-to-Value (LTV) ratio, the rationale behind it, and the different LTVs for HDB and bank loans.
+In this guide, we’ll help you understand the concept of the LTV ratio, the rationale behind it, and the different LTV ratios for HDB and bank loans.

 |Factors that may affect your LTV||The property’s lease, location and condition, your age and credit score|

-Note that for new launches (e.g. new HDB flats (BTO flats), new executive condos, new launch condominiums, the LTV ratio will always take reference from the purchase price.
+Note that for new launches (e.g. new HDB flats (Build-to-Order (BTO ) flats), new executive condos (ECs), new launch condominiums, the LTV ratio will always take reference from the purchase price.

-If you buy a resale property and you pay more than the amount of its HDB/bank valuation, that Cash Over Value (COV) amount must be paid in cash.
-For example, if you pay $530,000 for a property valued at $500,000, the LTV will apply to $500,000 (the valuation) and you must pay the $30,000 in cash.
+If you buy a resale property and you pay more than the amount of its HDB or bank valuation, that Cash over Value (COV) amount must be paid in cash.
+For example, if you pay $530,000 for a property valued at $500,000, the LTV will apply to the $500,000 valuation, and you must pay the $30,000 in cash.

-One of the key differentiating factors of HDB housing loans and bank loans is the LTV.
+One of the key differentiating factors of HDB-granted housing loans and bank loans is the LTV.

-The HDB Concessionary Loan (basically the HDB housing loan, which is only available for BTO, Sale of Balance Flat, Re-offer of Balance Flat, and resale flat purchases) have a maximum Loan-to-Value (LTV) ratio of 85%.
-This means you can loan up to 85% of the purchase price/property value.
+The HDB Concessionary Loan (basically the HDB housing loan, which is only available for BTO, Sale of Balance Flats (SBF), open booking of flats, and resale flat purchases) has a maximum LTV ratio of 80%.
+This means you can loan up to 80% of the purchase price/property value.

 The downpayment can be paid by cash, from available savings in your CPF OA, or a mix of both.
 There is no minimum cash component.